metrorailings/OwlBlog/content/posts/2022-week-14-insights.md

 Ryan Tannehill seems to be leaning on Westbrook-Ikhine here to carry the load in the receiving game.

 Without Denico Autry and a fully healthy Jeffrey Simmons, this Titans pass rush is non-existant.

+Tennessee's base man-coverage isn't getting the job done, especially when they're down a starter or two.

+Trevor Lawrence is acting bolder than normal, throwing balls into very tight windows.

+Credit to Jacksonville for dedicating more offensive snaps to the passing game instead of the rushing attack, at least until the game was well out of reach for Tennessee.
+It's proof that Doug Pederson and his people can adapt if needed.

+Evan Engram may be finally breaking out as this team's top offensive weapon opposite Travis Etienne.

+None of Tennessee's receivers have shown themselves to be capable vectors here.